genchau/nd024-mws-notes/ND024_Part3_Lesson07_10.md

 But why would we want this?
 Well, we just saw that older browsers do not fully support ES6 but they do support ES5 code.
 This way we could write our JavaScript using ES6, syntax and functionality and then use a transpiler to convert it from ES6 code to ES5.
 So, we'll write code using the newest and best but convert it so that it will run everywhere.

+To convert Java to JavaScript, would you use a compiler or a transpiler? a transpiler

 - - -
 Next up: [Using Babel](ND024_Part3_Lesson07_11.md) or return to [Table Of Contents](./ND024_TableOfContents.md)